Home Prices Are Booming — Should You Rent vs. Buy?

 People often associate buying and owning their own home as part of living the American dream.
 Homeownership can be very rewarding, but it does come with its own share of obstacles.
 Before rushing into a new purchase, carefully consider the advantages and disadvantages of owning your own home.

 - Building Wealth: One of the biggest advantages to owning your own home is that it’s a way to build wealth over time.
-In 2016, the average homeowner’s net worth was $231,420, compared to the average net worth of a renter, which was $5,200.
-The reason is that the homeowner is building equity over time, whereas the renter is not.
+In 2019, the average homeowner’s net worth was $255,000, compared to the average net worth of a renter, which was $6,300, according to The Federal Reserve Board’s triennial Survey of Consumer Finances.
+A First American analysis of the survey’s findings shows that for every income category except the highest earners’, the majority of homeowners’ wealth comes from housing.

 - Affordability: Homeownership can be affordable.
 With a fixed-rate mortgage, your monthly principal and interest payments will remain the same over the course of your loan term.
-Loans typically last 30 years, and you can refinance to extend your term based on your own financial position.
 This can make budgeting and planning much easier, as rents can, and often do, increase over time to combat the rising costs of living and inflation.

 - Tax Benefits: Lastly, homeownership can offer some lucrative incentives come tax time.
 You might be able to deduct the interest you pay on your mortgage or even your annual real estate taxes.
 Speak with a tax advisor to confirm what sorts of savings you can expect based on your situation.